cloudfoundry-community/bosh-vault/README.md

 # Bosh Vault
 This repo is an implementation of the [config server API](ttps://github.com/cloudfoundry/config-server/blob/master/docs/api.md) using Vault as a backend.
-It is geared towards teams that already have working secrets management with Vault and want to leverage that for their Bosh infrastructure in lieu of Credhub.
+It is geared towards teams that already have working secrets management with Vault and want to leverage some of Vault's powerful features for their Bosh infrastructure in lieu of Credhub.

+Specifically `bosh-vault` can be used to:
+  - Function as a simple and secure config-server implementation backed with Vault
+  - Centralize access, auditability, and management for certain credentials via upstream redirects
+  - Utilize Vault's built in dynamic secret generation engines for access control to other services like databases via dynamic redirects
+  - Aid in migration from an existing non-version KV1 Vault store to versioned secrets in KV2 via v1 redirects

 There is a functional [Bosh release for this project](https://github.com/Zipcar/bosh-vault-release/releases) but it can also be run as a standalone binary outside of Bosh.